wyona/yanel/README.txt

          Please see below ("Proxy Configuration") for more details.

-       - Depending on the bandwidth of your network connection, building Yanel might take a while because various libraries will be downloaded during the process.
+       - Depending on the bandwidth of your network connection, building Yanel might take a while initially, because various libraries will be downloaded during the process.
+These libraries will be saved at ~/.m2/repository/ whereas ~ denotes your home directory.

     Quick Start